 NEH Summer Seminars and Institutes may be as short as one week (two weeks was previously the shortest period) and may be no longer than four weeks (five weeks was previously the longest period).
 One-week programs may be offered twice during a summer.

 Seminars for college teachers must include among the participants three or more non-tenure-track/adjunct faculty.
 Institutes for college and university teachers must include among the participants five or more non-tenure-track/adjunct faculty.
 Graduate students are no longer eligible to participate in these programs.

 In the last five competitions the Summer Seminars and Institutes program received an average of 147 applications.
 The program made an average of forty-eight awards per competition, for a funding ratio of 32 percent.

 The number of applications to an NEH grant program can vary widely from competition to competition, as can the funding ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from email@example.com.

 Contact the staff of NEH’s Division of Education Programs at 202-606-8471 or firstname.lastname@example.org.
-Hearing-impaired applicants can contact NEH via TDD at 1-866-372-2930.
+Applicants who are deaf or hard of hearing can contact NEH via Federal Relay (TTY users) at 800-877-8399.